Planning and prioritisation

 What is our planning process?

-Good planning is an important part of great park management—it helps us understand where we are now, and to decide where we want to be and how are we going to get there.
-It is also a core part of the VBMF—helping us to set goals, directions and priorities for park management, which can be monitored, evaluated and reported on.
+Good planning is an important part of great park management—it helps us understand where we are now, and to decide where we want to be and how we are going to get there.
+It is also a core part of the VBMF—helping us to set goals, directions, and priorities for park management, which can be monitored, evaluated, and reported on.